SoongJr/internet-pi/README.md

 **If running locally**: You may encounter an error like "Error while fetching server API version".
 If you do, please either reboot or log out and log back in, then run the playbook again.

+**Chocolatey may issue Checksum errors** especially for Steam, if the setup package on their servers has changed but the choco package has not been updated with the new checksum yet.
+Check steam.yml for a workaround.
 ## License

 MIT